vtereshkov/umka-lang/doc/api.md

 ```
 UMKA_API void umkaSetHook(void *umka, UmkaHookEvent event, UmkaHookFunc hook);
 ```
-Sets a debug hook function that will be called by the Umka virtual machine each time an event occurs.
+Sets a debug hook function that will be called by the Umka interpreter each time an event occurs.

 Parameters:

 * `umka`: Interpreter instance handle
-* `event`: Event kind that will trigger the hook function calls
+* `event`: Event kind that will trigger the hook function call
 * `hook`: Hook function

 ```